eudisd/c-compiler/README.md

 The example programs can be built in a similar fasion.
 Change directory to examples/ and execute a "make" call.
 That will build all the examples for execution.
+In this case however, the Makefile will use my C compiler to build the examples, and will produce VM executables in the bin folder under the examples folders.

 ### Windows: